akariSoft/discs/README.md

 1. Clone the repo.
 2. Execute `bundle install`.
-3. Update/replace discs catalog in 'data/catalog.csv' and save it in UTF-8 encoding.
+3. Execute `rake db:migrate`
+3. For seed information, create a folder containing a 'catalog.csv' file with UTF-8 encoding as well as a 'covers' folder with the images for the discs covers.
-4. Execute `rake import:catalog`.
+4. Execute `rake import:catalog -- /import/path`.
+5. Enjoy!